Dining in Trinidad

-Fine Food, Finger Food & verything in Between
+Fine Food, Finger Food Street Food, & Everything in Between

 Trinidadians love their food, and it’s easy to understand why.
 Drawing on the culinary skills and traditions of all the many ethnic groups on this cosmopolitan island, Trinidad’s cuisine can’t help being distinct, tasty, and full of surprises.

 In fact, in Trinidad, it’s as if every day is a feast.
 To enjoy the feasts of Trinidad, come with an open mind and an adventurous palate.
 From haute cuisine to roadside hut cuisine, Trinidad takes gastronomes on a culinary world tour.

 Trinidad’s varied local cuisine reflects the country’s multi-ethnic heritage, which includes African, Indian, Spanish, French, British, Chinese and Syrian-Lebanese traditions.
 When it comes to eating in Trinidad, you’re likely to be thoroughly spoilt for choice.

 The restaurant scene has been blossoming in Trinidad in recent years.
 Most of the fine dining restaurants are in and around Port of Spain (mainly Woodbrook) and San Fernando, with a few in the east and central Trinidad.
 The finer chefs at the top restaurants have worked internationally, and tend to experiment with local ingredients in Caribbean fusion dishes, while others are content to take the traditional Creole cuisine to dizzying heights of delectability.